Get in touch with us

 Dollies for pull-off adhesion testers are made from a variety of metals, including aluminum, carbon steel, and stainless steel.
 While the tests performed in this study focused on the disposable aluminum dollies used with the DeFelsko PosiTest AT Adhesion Tester listed in proposed Appendix A5 of ASTM D 4541 (see Figure 2), the principles discussed apply to all dolly types.
 Dolly preparation typically consists of three key steps: degreasing, sanding, and cleaning.

-Experimental basis for recommending a dolly preparation method
+Experimental basis for recommending a certain dolly preparation method

-The following dolly preparation recommendation has been optimized for the tested adhesion tester according to Annex A5 based on the results of a study of generally accepted methods and subsequent experimental results.
-A special experiment was designed to verify and summarize the results of tests and comparisons previously performed during the product validation phase.
+The following dolly preparation recommendations have been optimized for the tested adhesion tester in accordance with Annex A5.
+These recommendations are based on a study of widely accepted methods and subsequent experimental findings.
+A dedicated experiment was designed to verify and consolidate results from prior tests and comparisons conducted during the product validation phase.

-The purpose of the experiment was to directly measure the effects of oxidation and dolly preparation (degreasing, sanding and cleaning) on adhesion.
-The test method involved randomly bonding 48 aluminum “dollies” to a coated carbon steel plate using an appropriate adhesive that had already been used in other tests.
-Since the goal of the study was to evaluate the factors affecting the bond strength between the adhesive and the dolly, an attempt was made to develop a substrate and coating combination with an extremely strong adhesive and cohesive bond that would also bond well with the previously selected Araldite 2011 adhesive.
-To accomplish this, a 4 mil thick layer of the same Araldite 2011 was baked onto a ¼” thick carbon steel plate from a ship’s hull.
-The steel plate was carefully prepared by sanding away a few millimeters of potential surface corrosion and contamination and then cleaning the plate with alcohol and a dry cloth.
-The result was a coated substrate with sufficient adhesion strength to prevent undesirable coating failure during the 48 peel adhesion tests.
+The experiment aimed to directly assess the impact of oxidation and dolly preparation (degreasing, sanding, and cleaning) on adhesion.
+The methodology involved randomly bonding 48 aluminum dollies to a coated carbon steel plate using a proven adhesive that had been utilized in earlier tests.
+The study’s objective was to evaluate factors influencing the bond strength between the adhesive and the dolly.
+To achieve this, a substrate and coating combination with exceptionally high adhesive and cohesive strength was developed to complement the pre-selected Araldite 2011 adhesive.
+A 4-mil-thick layer of Araldite 2011 was baked onto a ¼-inch carbon steel plate, sourced from a ship’s hull.
+The steel plate was meticulously prepared by sanding off several millimeters of surface corrosion and contaminants, followed by cleaning with alcohol and a dry cloth.
+This preparation resulted in a coated substrate robust enough to prevent coating failure during the 48 peel adhesion tests.

-The test dollies were divided evenly by abrasion method, oxidation time, cleaning method and adhesive cure time.
-The four abrasion methods included machine flattening, end milling, sanding with fine sandpaper and scrubbing with a Scotch-Brite™ pad.
-Each group of sanded dollies was exposed to air for three different time intervals (7 days, 24 hours and a few minutes) before coating was applied.
-Before coating was applied, the dollies were either wiped with a dry cloth or cleaned with a cotton swab dipped in alcohol and then wiped with a dry cloth.
-This resulted in two samples prepared using every possible combination of methods.
-One sample from each of these pairs was then allowed to cure for either 24 hours or 5 days before the pull-off test was performed.
+The test dollies were evenly distributed across variables including abrasion method, oxidation time, cleaning method, and adhesive cure time.
+Four abrasion methods were evaluated: machine flattening, end milling, sanding with fine sandpaper, and scrubbing with a Scotch-Brite™ pad.
+Sanded dollies were exposed to air for three intervals (7 days, 24 hours, and a few minutes) prior to coating application.
+Before coating, dollies were either wiped with a dry cloth or cleaned with an alcohol-soaked cotton swab followed by a dry cloth.
+This process yielded two samples for each combination of preparation methods.
+One sample from each pair was then cured for either 24 hours or 5 days before conducting the pull-off tests.

 Results of the different abrasion methods